Call Leeds: (0113) 280 2000

 York DAC has its own web pages at www.dioceseofyork.org.uk/dac.
 On the DAC website there are a number of Guidance Notes concerning the care of your church building.
 Having explored the DAC web pages should you require a petition for faculty form, or further information and advice you should contact either the Secretary (Phil Thomas 01904 699523; firstname.lastname@example.org) or the Administrator (Dionne Saville 01904 699522; email@example.com).

-The Procedure for an application for a licence to proceed enables emergency works to be put in hand before a Faculty has been issued.
+The procedure for an interim Faculty enables emergency works to be put in hand before a Faculty has been issued.

 The introduction and placing of a memorial to mark a burial in a churchyard first requires a permission in writing.
 Permission may be given by the minister in charge of the churchyard if the proposed memorial comes within the Churchyard Memorial Rules 2013.
 Application to the minister must be made on the Application Form.
 A faculty is required for a memorial which is outside the Churchyard Memorial Rules 2013, or if the minister in charge declines to deal with the application.